kiedtl/roguelike/doc/branches.md

 - The so-called Experiments wander around rooms in the manner of an executioner;
   there are multiple kinds of experiments, each with their own unique bufs that make it more difficult to get rid of.
-- There are much more Abominations here than in other branches.
+- There are more Abominations here than in other branches.
+- Lead turtles and silver wasps are a Laboratory-only speciality.
 - Spires make fighting in certain rooms extremely dangerous.
 Most of them will not attack unless an ally is present.
 However, you can set up your own spire with a spire kit, which are only found in the Laboratory and Smithing.